NeTEx

 Type Optional: e.g. Full, Delta, Test, Export

-NeTEx data contains many lines of XML and can also appear confusing and there are various free tools available for this purpose.
-The most popular ones are:
+NeTEx data contains many lines of XML and can be confusing.
+There are various free tools for this.
+The most popular are:

 Validation applications:

-• The Netex Validator (https://github.com/entur/netex-validator-java) from Entur is a Java-based validation library specifically developed for checking NeTEx datasets – especially in the context of the Nordic NeTEx profile used in Norway and other Scandinavian countries.
+• The Netex Validator (https://github.com/entur/netex-validator-java) by Entur is a Java-based validation library specifically developed for testing NeTEx datasets – especially in the context of the Nordic NeTEx profile used in Norway and other Scandinavian countries.

-• XMLSpy is a paid XML editor and development tool from Altova that can be used to validate NeTEx data.
-Validation is carried out using the associated XML Schema (XSD) files that define the structure and rules of the NeTEx data.
+• XMLSpy is an Altova paid XML editor and development tool that can be used to validate NeTEx data.
+Validation is done against the associated XML Schema (XSD) files that define the structure and rules of the NeTEx data.

 Recommendations for tools and workflows